If you are wondering which digital marketing metric is the most important and which ones you are supposed to measure keep reading!

 Digital marketing also involves marketing on mobile phones.
 Mobile browsing overtook desktop browsing in 2016, and today, it remains widely used.

-People are browsing the internet on the go on their smartphones and other devices, which is why you should absolutely measure the mobile traffic metric.
+People are browsing the internet on the go on their smartphones and other devices, which is why you should absolutely measure the mobile traffic and the reason why this digital marketing metric is so important.

 If your mobile traffic is low, it could mean that your website isn’t properly optimized.
 Make sure your website is responsive so that your mobile visitors can have a good user experience.